Congratulations on your Acceptance!

-- This site is also where you will find loads of helpful information, including the TWC housing agreement, how to pay your housing deposit, the TWC Course Guide, academic expectations and dress code, and other important information.
+- The Canvas site is also where you will find loads of helpful information, including the TWC housing agreement, how to pay your housing deposit, the TWC Course Guide, academic expectations and dress code, and other important information.

 - Please keep your pre-arrival advisor informed of any changes to your plans, goals, or requests.

 - Actual video or phone interviews with internship sites don't start happening until 3-6 weeks before you are scheduled to arrive in Washington DC.
 Even if you applied for the earliest of deadlines, do not expect any employers to start contacting you until about a month before check-in.

 The Virtual or Phone Interview

-- As your TWC semester nears, internship site supervisors who have reviewed your application materials and think you'd be a good intern for their agency or office will call you to schedule a telephone interview.
+- As your TWC semester nears, the employers to whom you have applied will review your application materials.
+If they think you'd be a good intern for their agency or office they will call you to schedule a short, remote interview.